The heat is on! Keep tabs on summer chores with a simple checklist for hot weather. Keep your cool in an organized home.

-Prepare the medicine chest and first aid kit for summer's little medical emergencies.
+- Prepare the medicine chest and first aid kit for summer's little medical emergencies.
 In the bathroom, dispose of outdated medication as recommended by local health authorities.
 Be sure the first aid kit has ample adhesive bandages for scrapes, calamine lotion for insect bites, and hot/cold packs for strains or sprains.
-Print a first-aid kit checklist for your Household Notebook.
+Use the printable checklist below to stock the first aid kit.

-Print vacation packing lists for family travel.
+- Print vacation packing lists for family travel.
 Include travel packing checklist for each family member.
-Between vacation trips, store the lists inside the luggage or add them to your Household Notebook.
+Between vacation trips, store the lists inside the luggage or add them to a household notebook.

 About the House